White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have come away with 12 wins in the 39 contests they have been listed as the underdogs in this season.
+- The White Sox have won in 12, or 30%, of the 40 contests they have been named as odds-on underdogs this year.

-- Chicago has entered 31 games this season as the underdog by +105 or more and is 9-22 in those contests.
+- This season, Chicago has won eight of its 27 games, or 29.6%, when it's the underdog by at least +110 on the moneyline.

-- Chicago and its opponents have gone over the total this season in 32 of its 70 opportunities.
+- Chicago and its opponents have hit the over in 32 of its 71 games with a total this season.

 - The White Sox are 5-4-0 against the spread in their nine games with a line set by sportsbooks this season.